Bachelor of Science (BSc)

 Why study earth and environmental sciences (EESC) at UBC’s Okanagan campus?

 Build a broad academic and experiential foundation with a globally recognized UBC degree.
 Career options range from employment in the mineral resources sector to consulting in the geological or environmental sciences or working with government agencies and non-governmental organizations as a hydrologist, soils scientist, geomorphologist, or environmental specialist.

 Access to professors

-Work closely with your fellow classmates, professors, and key individuals employed in the resource sector.
-While studying in an outdoor setting, you will have the opportunity to apply your knowledge to achieve solutions to real-world resource management, environmental and geological problems.
+Work closely with your fellow classmates and professors while studying in an outdoor setting.
+You will have the opportunity to apply your knowledge to achieve solutions to real-world resource management, environmental and geological problems.